anslan/BGE_biomonitoring_wf/docs/6bioinfo_16S.rst

 .. note::

-  Below, the script is specifying the database used for the 16S data analyses.
+  Below, the script 'assignTaxonomy' is specifying the database used for the 16S data analyses.
   **For 18S and 12S, replace the reference database.**
+  For 12S, if targeting **fish** one can use the `MitoFish database <https://mitofish.aori.u-tokyo.ac.jp/>`_ with Sintax as in the script 'assign Taxonomy with SYNTAX'.
+  For 18S, one can use the `Eukaryome reference database <"https://sisu.ut.ee/wp-content/uploads/sites/643/SINTAX_EUK_SSU_v2.0.zip">`_ with Sintax as in the script 'assign Taxonomy with SYNTAX'.

 .. code-block:: bash
    :caption: assignTaxonomy